MarcusKorea/Crashes_in_Victoria/README.md

 ### Accident Count Vs Temperature ( Arterials/Freeways in Hume)
 - Almost No correlation (r value of 0.02)
   - p-value = 0.507
+The tests run all showed values above 0.05, suggesting that there was no correlation between the variables we test.
+Note: The p-value for accident count vs Temperature was 0.06, which is very close to 0.05.
 ## How to redo the analyse using out files
 - Each notebook is label as a 'step', please run them in order.
 The code should run smoothly if run once in order.
 - The fiures are stored as scrreen shots in the figures folder and are named appropiatley.